Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Field-induced lateral energy via polarization forces

 \section{Field-induced lateral energy via polarization forces}

 Here we show a simple calculation for the energy scales associated with field-induced polarization.
+The purpose of this appendix is not to compute this force for a specific geometry---a task that requires an atomistically resolved electrostatic model---but to provide a simple estimate for the energy associated with tangential polarization forces.
+This estimate is used only as a rough guide for the perturbation energies involved.
 A neutral atom near a sharp field emitter experiences a spatially varying electric field $\bm{E}$, which induces a dipole moment $\bm{p} = \alpha \bm{E}$, where $\alpha$ is the atomic polarizability.
 The corresponding polarization energy is

 with the prefactor 1/2 accounting for the induced nature of the dipole.
 The force resulting from field inhomogeneity is

 which drives atoms toward regions of higher field strength.